dunkelrot/doc-CC/README.md

     http://client-server.com/project/id

-where 'id' is the project identifier which is provided to the content server via a GET call.
+where 'id' is the project identifier which is provided to the rules server via a GET call.

-Therefore the client makes a GET call to
+Therefore the client makes a GET call to the rules server to retrieve a list of available projects:

     http://server.com/project/:id